+The traditional attire of the Vietnamese in the north is a pajama set for men.
+For women, a robe, bra, and trousers are usually worn in a brown color.
+In the South, both men and women wear pajamas.
+At present, the costumes resemble Western clothing.
+Traditional costumes of the Vietnamese people are straightforward and modest.
 In past times, there were strict dress codes.
-Ordinary people were not allowed to wear clothes with dyes other than black, brown, or white.
+Ordinary people were prohibited from wearing clothes with dyes other than black, brown, or white.
 Costumes in yellow were reserved for the King.
-Those in purple and red were reserved for high ranking court officials, while dresses in blue were exclusively worn by petty women officials.
-Men's dress has gradually changed along with social development.
-The traditional set of a long gown gave way to more modern looking suits, while business shirts and pants have replaced traditional long-sleeved shirts and wide pants.
-Traditional costumes still exist and efforts are increasingly being made to bring back traditional festivals and entertainment with traditional costumes.
+Those in purple and red were reserved for high-ranking court officials, while petty women officials exclusively wore dresses in blue.
+Men's clothing has gradually changed along with social development.
+The traditional set of long gowns gave way to more modern-looking suits, while business shirts and pants have replaced traditional long-sleeved shirts and wide pants.
+Traditional costumes still exist, and efforts are increasingly being made to bring back traditional festivals and entertainment with traditional costumes.

 Every ethnic group in Vietnam has its own style of clothing.
 Festivals are the occasion for all to wear their favorite clothes.
 Over thousands of years, the traditional dress of all ethnic groups in Vietnam has changed, but each ethnic group has maintained its own characteristics separately.
 In the mountain areas, people live in houses built on stilts and wear pants or skirts and vests with designs imitating wildflowers and beasts.
 In the northern uplands and the Central Highlands, the young women have made skirts and vests with beautiful and colorful decorations in style for farm work and to travel on hilly slopes and mountains.